UX nerd, product designer, information architect, Tango DJ.

 Why Argentine tango?

-I was fortunate to hone my skills over several years playing weekly for the Lawrence (KS) Tango Dancers práctica; in the years since then I've DJ'd at a variety of festivals and milongas across the U.S., including strictly-traditional events, alternative-only nights, and everything in between.
+Since 2010, I've had the privilege to DJ at a wide variety of festivals, marathons, encuentros and milongas across North America (see a map!), including strictly-traditional events, alternative-only nights, and everything in between.
 I'm always looking for opportunities to get people out on the floor, so please drop me a line if I can be of service at your event!